MatteoPerona/MatteoPerona.github.io/_news/announcement_16.md

 related_posts: false
 ---

-Pivoted to a new product, [Riso Data](https://www.risodata.com/), a real-time graph database for modeling Senegalese Agricultural Supply Chain, after realizing the immediate need for accurate data in the region.
+Pivoted the startup to a new product, [Riso Data](https://www.risodata.com/), a real-time graph database for modeling Senegalese Agricultural Supply Chain, after realizing the immediate need for accurate data in the region.